MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/accessibility-mode.md

 - Forward arrow: Moves you forward through individual characters in a selected word.
 - Backward arrow: Moves you backward through individual characters in a selected word.

+> [!NOTE]
-Note: If you need to label more than one word, you need to label each word.
+> If your are labeling multiple words for a single label, you need to label each word.

 ## Narration